pingidentity/terraform-provider-pingfederate/docs/resources/secret_manager.md

 ### Required

 - `configuration` (Attributes) Plugin instance configuration. (see [below for nested schema](#nestedatt--configuration))
 - `manager_id` (String) The ID of the plugin instance.
-The ID cannot be modified once the instance is created.<br>Note: Ignored when specifying a connection's adapter override.
+This field is immutable and will trigger a replacement plan if changed.<br>Note: Ignored when specifying a connection's adapter override.
 - `name` (String) The plugin instance name.
 The name can be modified once the instance is created.<br>Note: Ignored when specifying a connection's adapter override.
 - `plugin_descriptor_ref` (Attributes) Reference to the plugin descriptor for this instance.
-The plugin descriptor cannot be modified once the instance is created.Note: Ignored when specifying a connection's adapter override. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))
+This field is immutable and will trigger a replacement plan if changed.
+Note: Ignored when specifying a connection's adapter override. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))

 ### Optional